fahmy-dev/week-1-Toy-problems/README.md

     where `${points}` is the number of points you have accumulated

   - More than 12 points accumulated, it will output `License Suspended`
+   In this example, it will output `9 demerit points, slow down!`

 * Challenge 3 (Net Salary Calculator):
   - lorem ipsum